Bruising on a Newborn Child

 - Excessive redness, pain, recurrent urinary symptoms, or any bleeding should always get evaluated by a medical professional as this can also be concerning for sexual abuse

 - Is your child now fearful of getting undressed, changed or getting ready for bath-time?
+This may be concerning for sexual abuse

 - Are they having vivid nightmares or dreams?